lammps/lammps/doc/src/fix_sgcmc.rst

 potentials (see above) that calculate potential energy changes due to *local* atom type swaps very efficiently.
 Other potentials are supported by using the generic potential functions.
-This, however, will lead to exceedingly slow simulations since the it implies that the energy of the *entire* system is recomputed at each MC trial step.
+This, however, will lead to exceedingly slow simulations since it implies that the energy of the *entire* system is recomputed at each MC trial step.
 If other potentials are to be used it is strongly recommended to modify and optimize the existing generic potential functions for this purpose.
+Also, the generic energy calculation can not be used for parallel execution i.e. it only works with a single MPI process.

 ------------